skanjo/paulrobertlloyd-v4/src/_content/articles/2010-03-29-hack_the_planet_report.md

 Team B created a tool that was initially planned for use by conference organisers and sponsors to understand the impact of proposed swag bags for upcoming conferences.
 By logging the contents of the schwag bag into the system, it would calculate a grade (loosely adapted from the energy A-G scale).
 Organisers could then find alternative products that would help lower the overall environmental impact of the bag.

-{% render 'screenshots' with screenshots.team-b
+{% include 'screenshots' with screenshots.team-b
   caption: 'Home page and rating schwag.'
   image_preset: 'supporting'
 %}